mawo7952/mawo7952.github.io/eda_projects.md

 Areas across the globe are facing the dangers of a changing climate.
 In this short exercise, I will explore the changing climate in my hometown of Round Rock, Texas.
 Specifically, I will be investigating changes in temperature patterns from 1982 up through 2024.

 ### Climate History of Round Rock, TX
 Round Rock is a medium-sized suburban development just north of Austin, Texas.
 It is named after a literal rock that is round...ish.
-Being the place that I grew up and spent 18 years of my life, and where my mother still lives, I'm curious to investigate its climate trends with empirical data.
+Being the place that I grew up and spent 18 years of my life, I'm curious to investigate its climate trends with empirical data.

 <figure style="flex-shrink: 0; width: 500px; margin: 0 auto;">
   <img src="/img/round_rock.jpg"